 FROM clause (JPQL / Criteria API)

-The FROM clause declares query identification variables that represent iteration over objects in the database.
-A query identification variable is similar to a variable of a Java enhanced for loop in a program, since both are used for iteration over objects.
+The FROM clause declares query identification variables for iterating over objects in the database.
+A query identification variable is similar to a variable in a Java enhanced for loop because both are used to iterate over objects.

-Range variables are query identification variables that iterate over all the database objects of a specific entity class hierarchy (i.e. an entity class and all its descendant entity classes).
-Identification variables are always polymorphic.
-JPQL does not provide a way to exclude descendant classes from iteration at the FROM clause level.
-JPA 2, however, adds support for filtering instances of specific types at the WHERE clause level by using a type expression.
+Range variables are query identification variables that iterate over all the database objects of a specific entity class hierarchy, which includes an entity class and all its descendant entity classes.
+Identification variables are always polymorphic (you can use type expression to exclude descendant classes from iteration).

 For example, in the following query, c iterates over all the Country objects in the database: